 How long does PDR take?

-Most PDR repairs are completed within one to four hours for simple dents.
+Most PDR repairs are done within one to four hours for simple dents.
 Hail damage affecting multiple panels may take one to three days.
 Traditional dent repair on the same damage typically takes three to seven business days, since paint must cure between steps.

 Does paintless dent repair affect resale value?